Nouvelle Vague (2025 film): Release

-In April 2025, Nouvelle Vague was selected to compete for the Palme d'Or at the 2025 Cannes Film Festival, where it had its world premiere on 17 May 2025 and received a 11-minute standing ovation.
+In April 2025, Nouvelle Vague was selected to compete for the Palme d'Or at the 2025 Cannes Film Festival, where it had its world premiere on 17 May 2025 and received an 11-minute standing ovation.

 Following its Cannes premiere, Netflix bought U.S. distribution rights for $4 million after a heated bidding war; this sum is believed to be the second highest ever paid for a domestic deal for a foreign language film only behind Emilia Pérez, also purchased at Cannes by Netflix.
-While release plans were not disclosed, the film is expected to be in theaters for only two weeks in an awards-qualifying run before streaming on Netflix.
+While release plans were not disclosed, the film was expected to be in theaters for only two weeks in an awards-qualifying run before streaming on Netflix.

 It was also screened in the Best of 2025 section of the 20th Rome Film Festival and as a Headline Gala at the 69th BFI London Film Festival.

 It was theatrically released in France by ARP Sélection on 8 October 2025.
 In the United States, it was released in select theaters on 31 October 2025, before streaming on Netflix on 14 November.

 Reception

-On the review aggregator website Rotten Tomatoes, 90% of 131 critics' reviews are positive.
+On the review aggregator website Rotten Tomatoes, 92% of 193 critics' reviews are positive, with an average rating of 7.6/10.
 The website's critics consensus reads, "Seamlessly recreating one of cinema's most groundbreaking productions, Nouvelle Vague doesn't reinvent the medium the way its subjects did, but it pays tribute to their accomplishment with infectious admiration."
+Metacritic, which uses a weighted average, assigned the film a score of 76 out of 100, based on 42 critics, indicating "generally favorable" reviews.

 Lee Marshall of ScreenDaily described the film as "a nostalgic tribute to a time and place of extraordinary creative ferment".